SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.4.3-beta.1

+- Fit 1.21.4.
+- Fixed the issue that blocks in this mod incorrectly influence mobs' pathfinding.
+- Fixed the wrong name of column light blocks in versions since 1.21.3.

 ### 1.4.2

 - Fit 1.21.3.